 However, to maintain the Edgar cut’s signature straight fringe, leave the front of your hair smooth and product-free.

-Maximize the impact of the short spiky Edgar haircut by pairing it with a less blended fade, creating a bold undercut effect that draws more attention to your hair.
+Maximize the impact of the short and spiky Edgar haircut by pairing it with a less blended fade to create a bold undercut effect that draws attention to your look.

 You can pair this cut with a mid fade for a sharper and more unique take on the Edgar haircut.